- Comparison: Where are the differences between the Abus Bordo folding locks?

 At least 90 cm are recommendedThe Bordo folding locks differ in position.
 If a lock is longer, it usually has several links.
-This factor does not have a great effect on security.
+Conditionally, this factor also has an impact on safety.

-The disadvantage of the longer locks is the slightly higher weight.
-Of course, more material means more mass and therefore more weight.
-Of course, longer folding locks are also somewhat larger and bulkier.
+A disadvantage of the longer locks is the slightly higher weight.
+More material means of course also more mass and therefore more weight.
+Also, longer folding locks are of course a bit bigger and more bulky.